MeetGodad/Meet_Final_Of_MAUIApp/README.md

 ### Key Classes

 - **Event**: Represents a concert event with properties like `EventId`, `Name`, `Date`, `Location`, and `Description`.
-- **DatabaseManager**: Handles database operations like connecting, querying, and updating the SQLite database.
+- **DatabaseManager**: Handles database operations like connecting, querying, and updating the MySQL database.
 - **EventViewModel**: Manages the data binding between the GUI and the event data.

 ### Inheritance and Interfaces